-Dr. Nancy Shaw, 62-years old, was killed by suspected roaming dogs in Lyons, Georgia.
+Dr. Nancy Shaw, 62-years old, was killed by roaming dogs in Lyons, Georgia.

-UPDATE 05/12/20: Three of the four dogs suspected in the mauling death of a 62-year old doctor have been captured and are being held as evidence, Southeast Georgia Today reports.
+Three of the four dogs suspected in the mauling death of a 62-year old doctor have been captured and are being held as evidence by police, Southeast Georgia Today reports.
 A fourth dog was shot and killed by a Lyons resident after it attempted to break into a man's chicken pen.
-The dogs are reportedly "bulldog-mixes," which is a generic term in much of the south, including Georgia and Florida, that refers to American bulldogs and fighting bulldogs -- pit bull terriers.
+The dogs are reportedly "bulldog-mixes," which is a generic term in much of the south, including Georgia and Florida, that refers to both American bulldogs and fighting bulldogs -- pit bull terriers.

 A perfect example of this lies in an adoption listing for a Savannah "bulldog mix."
 That dog is as far removed from an English bulldog as imaginable.
 A generic "bulldog" in Georgia is a phenotype, perfectly represented by the adoption listing.
 In 2017, there was a large fight bust in Polk County, Georgia.
 150 dogs were seized, "pit bull-based or bulldog-based breeds."
 All of these dogs are generic Georgia "bulldog-mixes."
 But what about Uga, the famous Georgia Bulldog mascot?